 Another year, again only one extra slice of bread per day for our children

-Minister Pravin Gordhan has produced a low key budget which again is very disappointing for poor children and their families.
-Most shocking is the miniscule 3.6% increase in the Child Support Grant (CSG), by R10 per month to R290 per child per month and then to R300 per month in October, and the 3.9% increase in the Foster Care grant to R800 per month.
-The CSG increase will give each child only one extra slice of bread per day.
+With a far better global economic climate this time around, Minister Pravin Gordhan could have done much better in his budget.
+Again the budget is very disappointing for poor children and their families.
+Most shocking is the miniscule 3.7 percent increase in the Child Support Grant (CSG), by R10 per month to R280 per child per month.
+The Foster Care Grant increases by R30 per month (4 percent) to R770 per month.
+As with last year the CSG increase will give each child only one extra slice of bread per day.

-Following this budget our young children will still grow up hungry, living in poverty, lacking quality education, being homelessness and with their basic human rights trampled on.
+During his speech the Minister quoted the late Walter Sisulu.
+As when he quoted the late Chris Hani last year saying ”We want to build a nation free from hunger, disease and poverty, free from ignorance, homelessness and humiliation…” His budget this year does no such thing.
+Following this budget our young children will still grow up hungry, living in poverty, lacking quality education, being homeless and with their basic human rights trampled on.

-So what does this budget tell us?
-Vast number of young children will continue to go without quality education, without quality health care and without quality housing and their parents will still be without work, the very things that Minister Pravin Gordhan wants them to have.
+So what does this budget really tell us?
+Vast numbers of young children will continue to go without quality education, without quality health care and without quality housing and their parents will still be without work, the very things that Minister Pravin Gordhan wants them to have.
+Chronic poverty remains and inequality grows.
+Thatcherism and Reaganomics have reached South Africa.

 Associate Professor Eric Atmore